Sydney Weather August Averages, Australia

 If you want to see Sydney's famous attractions without the sweltering heat of summer, August is an excellent time to visit the city.

-If you’re planning a trip to Sydney, you’ll need a place to stay.
-Luckily, the city has an abundance of amazing accommodation options to suit every budget.
+Visitors to Sydney are spoiled for choice when it comes to hotels and places to sleep, since the city has an abundance of amazing accommodation options to suit every budget.